kamisc/library-manager-frontend/README.md

 To start working with the application, you should first run the backend app and then frontend app.

 ## Frameworks and Technologies
-Java 8, Vaadin, Spring, Spring Security, Lombok, Gradle
+Java 8, Vaadin, Spring Boot, Spring Security, Lombok, Gradle

 ## Design patterns
 Factory